mkdocstrings/griffe/docs/guide/users/python-code.md

 # or `import package; package.np.etc`: bad.
 ```

 Instead, let users import Numpy themselves, with `import numpy as np`.
-This will help other analysis tools, for example to detect
-that Numpy is used directly and should therefore be listed as a dependency.
+This will help other analysis tools, for example to detect that Numpy is used directly and should therefore be listed as a dependency.
+To quote [PEP 8](https://peps.python.org/pep-0008/#public-and-internal-interfaces):

+> Imported names should always be considered an implementation detail.
+Other modules must not rely on indirect access to such imported names unless they are an explicitly documented part of the containing module’s API, such as os.path or a package’s `__init__` module that exposes functionality from submodules.

+Emphasis on *exposes functionality from submodules*: PEP 8 does not state *exposing functionality from external packages*.

 ---

 Using canonical imports provides several benefits:

 - it can reduce the risk of cyclic imports
-- it can increase performance by reducing hoops and importing less things
-  (for example by not passing through a parent module that imports many things
-  from siblings modules)
+- it can increase performance by reducing hoops and importing less things (for example by not passing through a parent module that imports many things from siblings modules)
 - it makes the code more readable and easier to refactor (less indirections)
 - it makes the life of static analysis tools easier (less indirections)

-We recommend using the [canonical-imports](https://github.com/15r10nk/canonical-imports) tool
-to automatically rewrite your imports as canonical.
+We recommend using the [canonical-imports](https://github.com/15r10nk/canonical-imports) tool to automatically rewrite your imports as canonical.

-Note however that we recommend using public imports
-(importing from the "public" locations rather than the canonical ones) when:
+Note however that we recommend using public imports (importing from the "public" locations rather than the canonical ones) when:

 - importing from other packages
 - importing from your own package within your tests suite

-Apply these recommandations at your discretion:
-there may be other special cases where it might not make sense
-to use canonical imports.
+Apply these recommandations at your discretion: there may be other special cases where it might not make sense to use canonical imports.